zentrocdot/aspect-ratio/README.md

 # Directory organisation

-<p align="justify"><The script which is base of the tool can be found in SCRIPTS.
-The milestones of the package can be found in LAUNCHPAD./p>
+<p align="justify">The script which is base of the tool can be found in SCRIPTS.
+The milestones of the package can be found in LAUNCHPAD.</p>

 # Tool aspect-ratio on Launchpad